-As of June 30, 2016, the fair value of cash collateral received was \$819,942, which is included in the Statement of Fiduciary Net Position both as an asset and offsetting liability.
-The cash collateral, which had an average-weighted average-maturity of 14 days, was invested entirely in the Mount Vernon Securities Lending Prime Portfolio.
+As of June 30, 2017, the fair value of cash collateral received was \$1,860,653, which is included in the Statement of Fiduciary Net Position both as an asset and offsetting liability.
+The cash collateral, which had an average-weighted average-maturity of 7 days, was invested entirely in the Mount Vernon Securities Lending Prime Portfolio from July 1, 2016, through October 3, 2016.
+From October 4, 2016, through June 30, 2017, the cash collateral was invested entirely in the Mount Vernon Liquid Assets Portfolio, which had an average-weighted average-maturity of 12 days.
 The Association had no non-cash collateral.
 The Association has no credit risk exposure to borrowers because the amounts the Association owes borrowers exceeds amounts borrowers owe the Association.
 All securities loans may be terminated on demand by either the Association or the borrower.

 As an additional step to mitigate risk, the Board of Trustees affirmatively limits the amount of the Fund's securities that may be on loan at any given time to 35 percent of Fund assets.
-As of June 30, 2016, 7.85 percent of the Fund's assets were on loan.
+As of June 30, 2017, 8.18 percent of the Fund's assets were on loan.